yemoray/ST-558-Project-1/README.md

     ##
     ## Table: Numeric Summaries of Dallas Stars assists by Position

-### Summary of penalty minutes by position for the Dallas Stars:
+### Summary of penalty minutes by position for the Dallas Stars

-The table below shows that the wingers spend the most time in the penalty box on average.
+The table below shows that the centers spend the least time in the penalty box on average.

     penalty_record  <-  skater_records %>% group_by(positionCode) %>%select(penaltyMinutes) %>% descr(.,stats = "common")